Amund-Fremming/tero-platform/Tasklist.md

 - [x] Import integrations on startup to INTEGRAITON_IDS and INTEGRATION_NAMES
 - [x] api for gettings logs by filters/pagination
 - [ ] Add logs where neccesarry

+**Admin**
+- [x] Delete games
+- [x] Endponints for user history, how many active last week, last month and today
+- [ ] Read config endpoint for debugging

+**Cache**
+- [x] Implement a generic cache wrapper and implementation for DRY principle for future games and caches
+- [x] Implement a generic cache for game search pages
+- [x] Expand search cache to support passing in functions to handle when its a cache miss
+- [x] Move cache out in its own reusable crate for future use
+- [ ] Change datetime to use secs from UNIC EPOCH
+- [ ] Use dashmap not hashset and locks
+- [ ] Verify that cache works

 **SignalR microservice**
 - [x] Create C# project with signal installed